ShiftLimits/tailwindcss-gridlines/README.md

 #### Relative To Base Grid Cell Size

 We generate a proportional spacing scale as fractions of the base grid cell size.
-It is recommended to use Tailwind with JIT mode enabled to remove unused utilities.
+If you are using Tailwind v2 it is recommended that you enable JIT mode to remove unused utilities.

 | Name   | Size  | Pixels   |
 | ------ | ----- | -------- |